greghulette/Wireless_Communication_Board-WCB/Readme.md

 There are 6 things to change to the code before uploading to the WCB. <br>

     1. Uncomment out the board that you using.
 Only have 1 board uncommented at a time
     2. Serial Baud Rate of each of your serial ports.
 This is only valid if you did not change your baud rate from the command line.
 Once it is changed via the command (#Sxyyyy), the correct value is show on bootup and the value in this code is no longer accurate.
-        The value stored in the ESP32 will persist even after you upload the code again and changning this value will now affect the baud rate stored in the ESP32.
+The value stored in the ESP32 will persist even after you upload the code again and changning this value will not affect the baud rate stored in the ESP32.

     ******** (MUST MATCH ON ALL BOARDS)*********
     1. Change the quantity of WCB's you are using in your setup